tan12082001/Project-To-Do-List/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!
-Feel free to check the github page.
+Feel free to check the GitHub page.

 Contributors for this project: